 It is now your responsibility to rescue the land from the evil forces.
 You will face a myriad of enemies.
 Only by skillfully using your sword, magic, and wits will you prevail.
 Go forth, your quest awaits you.

-Lagoon is a top-down action RPG with adventure and platforming elements.
 Players can move Nasir in one of four directions, and can also attack, jump, jump and attack, defend, or cast magic from each position.
 Of particular note, is the short range of Nasir's melee attacks.
 This is offset by the range of his magic attacks, which can reach the whole length of the screen.
 However, players may not rely on magic attacks alone.
 Certain enemies are invulnerable to it (like bosses), and must be dispatched with melee attacks.

 The basic gameflow of Lagoon follows a town-overworld-dungeon pattern.
 In each town, players can talk to the various townspeople, buy items and equipment, and advance the game.
 On the overworld, players fight their way from location to location, sometimes having previous areas being permanently blocked.
 In the dungeons, which range from such locales as mines, castles, dungeons, and various elemental caves, players must seek items, equipment, and the bosses within.

 The equipment and item system borrows heavily from Ys.
-As such, Lagoon has a very limted set of equipment to find, with only five pieces of equipment per sword, armor, and shield categories.
+As such, Lagoon has a very limited set of equipment to find, with only five pieces of equipment per sword, armor, and shield categories.
 However, unlike Ys, Nasir's color palette and equipped shield change to reflect the equipment status screen icon.
 Also borrowed from Ys is the five rings.
 Players can discover the Protective, Power, Defensive, Curing, and Time ring, all of which mirror the abilities found in Ys.
 The Protective Ring increases defensive power, the Power Ring increases offensive power, the Defensive Ring makes Nasir invincible to lesser enemies, the Curing Ring gradually heals Nasir, and the Time Ring stops the movement of weak enemies.
 During Nasir's adventure, he will also discover a plethora of other permanent and consumable items that will aid him in his quest.
 Of note, is that the status and equipment screen can not be accessed during boss fights, so players must prepare for battle beforehand.

 Lagoon's magic system uses a mix and match system to give players a total of 16 magical attacks.
 Broken down into Fire, Wind, Water, and Thunder categories, players must find both a crystal and staff to make use of magical attacks.
 Scattered throughout the game is the Earth, Sky, Star, and Moons Staff, and the Fire, Wind, Water, and Thunder crystal.
 By mixing up which crystal and staff Nasir has equipped, different attacks with different properties can be activated.
 This important, as certain enemies are either immune or weak to certain elements.